Chapter I - The Old Testament Law

 in the power of signs and wonders, in the power of the Spirit; so that from Jerusalem and round about as far as Illyricum I have fully (Gr. pleroo) preached the gospel of Christ.
 (Romans 15:19 NASB)

-5) And it is also used along the lines of being as free as possible from all flaws or defects - that there be nothing wanting, or lacking...
+5) And along the lines of being as free as possible from all flaws or defects - nothing wanting or lacking...

 We are destroying speculations and every lofty thing raised up against the knowledge of God, and we are taking every thought captive to the obedience of Christ, and we are ready to punish all disobedience, whenever your obedience is complete (Gr. pleroo).
 (2 Corinthians 10:5-6 NASB)